Jollywatt/typst-fletcher/docs/manual.typ

 		}
 	}
 }))
+]

-Some other miscellaneous caps are supported, and marks can be placed anywhere along the edge.
+Some other marks are supported, and can be placed anywhere along the edge.

 #align(center, fletcher.diagram(
 	debug: 0,